25 Under 25 recognition program

 - Be fully admitted to and currently enrolled in the Wayne State University Mike Ilitch School of Business as an undergraduate, graduate or doctoral student (business minors are NOT eligible).

-- Undergraduates must have completed at least 30 credit hours of coursework toward a BS/BA degree including a minimum of 15 credits at Wayne State University
+- Undergraduates must have completed at least 30 credit hours of coursework toward a BS/BA degree including a minimum of 15 credits at Wayne State University.

-- Have a minimum 3.0 overall GPA
+- Have a minimum 3.0 overall GPA.

 - Be able to demonstrate excellence in at least two of the following areas at the college level:

 - Be no older than 25 on March 26 of the award year.